nielsfaber/scheduler-component/README.md

 #### Option 1: Via HACS

 Make sure you have HACS installed.
 If you don't, run `wget -O - https://get.hacs.xyz | bash -` in HA.
 Choose Integrations under HACS.
-Click the '+' button on the bottom of the page, serch for "scheduler component", choose it, and click install in HACS.
+Click the '+' button on the bottom of the page, search for "scheduler component", choose it, and click install in HACS.

 #### Option 2: Manual
 Clone this repository or download the source code as a zip file and add/merge the `custom_components/` folder with its contents in your configuration directory.